-The following extracts from Figure 5.2.6 illustrate the hub height ZTV overlaid with each of the NSA sub units.
-Less than 50 % of the landward portion of the Fethaland sub unit and c.
-20% of the landward portion of the Hermaness sub unit indicate theoretical visibility of the Proposed Development to hub height.
+The following extracts from Figure 5.2.1 illustrate the blade tip height ZTV overlaid with each of the NSA subunits.
+Less than 50% of the landward portion of the Fethaland sub-unit and c.
+20% of the landward portion of the Hermaness sub-unit indicate theoretical visibility of the Proposed Development.